-If the employment of Mr. Segrave Jr. is terminated (A) by LGM other than by reason of death, disability or "Cause" (including LGM's non-renewal of the employment agreement), or (B) by Mr. Segrave Jr. for "Good Reason" (as each such term is defined in the employment agreement), LGM shall provide Mr. Segrave Jr. with the following separation benefits: (i) continued payment of Mr. Segrave Jr.'s base salary for a period of 24 months, (ii) an amount equal to two times his target bonus for the year of termination (to be not less than 100% of his base salary), (iii) subject to Mr. Segrave Jr.'s timely election of continued health insurance coverage under COBRA, fully subsidized premiums for such continuation coverage for Mr. Segrave Jr. and his eligible dependents until the earlier of (x) the end of the salary continuation period and (y) the date Mr. Segrave Jr. becomes eligible for group health insurance coverage under employer's plan, and (iv) such other or additional benefits, if any, as may be provided under the applicable employee benefit plans, programs and arrangements of LGM.
-All separation benefits are subject to Mr. Segrave Jr. is duties, responsibilities, or authority, a relocation of the Company's principal place of business to which Mr. Segrave Jr. reports more than 25 miles from its immediately preceding location, or a material reduction in Mr. Segrave Jr.'s annual base salary unless all officers and/or members of the Company's executive management team experience an equal or greater percentage reduction in annual base salary and/or total compensation.
+If the employment of Mr. Segrave Jr. is terminated (A) by LGM other than by reason of death, disability or "Cause" (including LGM's non-renewal of the employment agreement), or (B) by Mr. Segrave Jr. for "Good Reason" (as each such term is defined in the employment agreement), LGM shall provide Mr. Segrave Jr. with the following separation benefits: (i) continued payment of Mr. Segrave Jr.'s base salary for a period of 24 months, (ii) an amount equal to two times his target bonus for the year of termination (to be not less than 100% of his base salary), (iii) subject to Mr. Segrave Jr.'s timely election of continued health insurance coverage under COBRA, fully subsidized premiums for such continuation coverage for Mr. Segrave Jr. and his eligible dependents until the earlier of (x) the end of the salary continuation period and (y) the date Mr. Segrave Jr. becomes eligible for group health insurance coverage under another employer's plan, and (iv) such other or additional benefits, if any, as may be provided under the applicable employee benefit plans, programs and arrangements of LGM.
+All separation benefits are subject to Mr. Segrave Jr. timely entering into and not revoking a separation and release of claims agreement in favor of LGM and its affiliates.
+"Good Reason" is defined in the agreement as any material breach of this Agreement by the Company, any material reduction by the Company of Mr. Segrave Jr.'s duties, responsibilities, or authority, a relocation of the Company's principal place of business to which Mr. Segrave Jr. reports more than 25 miles from its immediately preceding location, or a material reduction in Mr. Segrave Jr.'s annual base salary unless all officers and/or members of the Company's executive management team experience an equal or greater percentage reduction in annual base salary and/or total compensation.